Discover the beautiful Maldives by volunteering with sea turtles at the

 Here is your chance to make your dream come true and work hands on with these magnificent creatures!

 Join us for 2, 3 or 4 weeks of volunteering with sea turtles at the ORP Marine Turtle Rescue Centre at Coco Palm Dhuni Kolhu Resort in Baa Atoll.
 We promise you an unforgettable experience!
 You will help our veterinarian care for the turtle patients at the rescue centre, learn lots about sea turtles, marine conservation and marine life in general, and make many new friends – humans as well as reptiles.
-All this whilst staying on the tropical island of Dhuni Kolhu and exploring the stunning land- and seacapes of Maldives.
+All this whilst staying on the tropical island of Dhuni Kolhu and exploring the stunning land- and seascapes of Maldives.

 Volunteering with sea turtles and the ORP in the Maldives is open to anybody who would like to experience sea turtle conservation first hand.
 However, we do ask that volunteers are 18+, able swimmers and have a passion for sea turtles.
-This volunteering program ideally suits those wanting to learn more about sea turtle medicine and first aid, and experience what it takes to work with these charismatic animals in the wild.
+This volunteering program ideally suits those wanting to learn more about sea turtle medicine and first aid, and to experience what it takes to work with these charismatic animals in the wild.
 We can accommodate 2 volunteers at the time and the work will be very hands on.
 To cover the expenses for you stay, we ask for a very reasonable donation to the Olive Ridley Project.

 Maldives and Baa Atoll